pkeroulas/st2110-automated-setup/server/INSTALL.md

 docker-compose exec netbox /opt/netbox/netbox/manage.py createsuperuser
 ```

-Login to the web UI: (port 2000) and import initial data:
+Login to the web UI using the superuser and create:

+- a normal user (r/w)
+- a API token (r/w)

+Import initial data:

 - the manufactors: `./netbox-custom/manufacturers.csv`
 - the device types: `./netbox-custom/device_types.yaml`